 It is difficult, in practice, to separate the two elements of economic and social integration from each other.
 For example, while a prime requirement for economic integration may be the insertion of the individual concerned into the host country's labour market, social integration may require acceptance and assimilation into the cultural milieu of the host country.
 Mozambicans in the study do not actively seek social integration - they are principally concerned with the economic side of earning a living in the city.
-However, they readily assimilate culturally and reduce their social visibility as 'strangers' by virtue of their cultural and linguistic affinities with the majority 'mainstream' of urban life.
-As will be indicated in the next section of the paper, the notion of 'integration' in Durban, as understood by migrants, is clearly defined by strong notions of 'home' and 'belonging' in southern Mozambique.
+However, they readily assimilate culturally and reduce their social visibility as 'strangers' by virtue of their cultural and linguistic affinities with the majority African 'mainstream' of urban life.
+The notion of 'integration' in Durban, for migrants, is clearly defined by strong ideas of 'home' and 'belonging' in southern Mozambique.